Lucy Stone: Split within the women's movement

-The immediate cause of the split was the proposed Fifteenth Amendment, which would prohibit the denial of suffrage because of race.
+The immediate cause of the split was the proposed Fifteenth Amendment, which would prohibit the denial of suffrage, because of race.
 In one of their most controversial moves, Anthony and Stanton campaigned against the amendment, insisting that women and African Americans should be enfranchised at the same time.
-They said that by effectively enfranchising all men while excluding all women, the amendment would create an "aristocracy of sex" by giving constitutional authority to the idea that men were superior to women.
+They said that by effectively enfranchising all men, while excluding all women, the amendment would create an "aristocracy of sex" by giving constitutional authority to the idea that men were superior to women.

 Stone supported the amendment.
-She had expected, however, that progressive forces would push for the enfranchisement of African Americans and women at the same time and was distressed when they did not.
+She had expected, however, that progressive forces would push for the enfranchisement of African Americans and women at the same time and was distressed, when they did not.
 In 1867, she wrote to Abby Kelley Foster, an abolitionist, to protest the plan to enfranchise black men first.
 "O Abby", she wrote, "it is a terrible mistake you are all making...
 There is no other name given by which this country can be saved, but that of woman."

 In a dramatic debate with Frederick Douglass at the AERA convention in 1869, Stone argued that suffrage for women was more important than suffrage for African Americans.
-She nevertheless supported the amendment, saying, "But I thank God for that XV.
-Amendment, and hope that it will be adopted in every State.
-I will be thankful in my soul if any body can get out of the terrible pit.
+She, nevertheless, supported the amendment, saying, "But I thank God for that XV.
+Amendment, and I hope that it will be adopted in every State.
+I will be thankful, in my soul, if any body can get out of the terrible pit.
 But I believe that the safety of the government would be more promoted by the admission of woman as an element of restoration and harmony than the negro."
 Stone and her allies expected that their active support for the amendment to enfranchise black men would lead their abolitionist friends in Congress to push for an amendment to enfranchise women as the next step, but that did not happen.